Department of Labor Logo United States Department of Labor

 Geographic divisions

 Additional price indexes are available for the two divisions of the Northeast.
-Over the month, the all items CPI-U index for the Middle Atlantic division increased 0.5 percent.
-The CPI-U for the New England division increased 0.4 percent.
+Over the month, the all items CPI-U index for the Middle Atlantic division was down 0.1 percent while the New England division was up 0.1 percent.

 Table A. Northeast region CPI-U 1-month and 12-month percent changes, all items index, not seasonally adjusted